Canon 6D Mark II vs SX520

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX520 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX520 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX520 was succeeded by the Canon SX530.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D Mark II and SX520 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Canon SX520 Manual.

 So how do things add up?
 Is the Canon 6D Mark II better than the Canon SX520 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.